zgmartin/numerics/optimize/README.md

 The goal of minimization is to search for the smallest value over the global space.
 Selecting the right direction to move is important in finding the minimum value.

-Localized search can be performed to move towards selecting a minimum, but runs into the problem of getting stuck smallest spot.
+Localized search can be performed to move towards selecting a minimum, but has the problem of getting stuck in local small holes.

 A global transition can be applied to break out from the localized position with the hope of finding a global minimum.

+Thats all we can do is hope.
+Hope that we chose the right path and the smallest value will be found within a a sea of points.

 Annealing:
 ----------